 But social market countries that were free from the dogma of nationalisation as an end in itself have had a very different experience of public ownership.
 The French state-owned railways put Britain’s privatised network to shame; the regional government stake in Volkswagen has anchored investment in German plants; while the Parador chain has served as model of Spanish hospitality and cuisine for over ninety years, protected from asset-stripping or takeover by anonymous global hotel chains.

-Radical Reform considers, therefore, that public sector equity should play a role in a robust and market economy future for our economy – in sectors such as power generation where returns are too long-term for private investors; to bridge the funding gap for new-technology start-ups; and where strategically important knowledge, skills and capabilities are concerned.
+We believe, therefore, that public sector equity should play a role in a robust and market economy future for our economy – in sectors such as power generation where returns are too long-term for private investors; to bridge the funding gap for new-technology start-ups; and where strategically important knowledge, skills and capabilities are concerned.
 Public dissatisfaction with state monopolies in customer-fronting sectors, such as public transport, set the scene for the Mrs Thatcher’s neo-conservative revolution, but replacing one dogma by another is not a sensible response.

 Manufacturing’s share in the economy has undergone a catastrophic decline.
 After leading the world in the industrial revolution, British manufacturing fell from 20th to 188th place on this measure between 1970 and 2015, according to the House of Commons Library.
 In terms of output, it fell from 6th to 9th place between 2004 and 2015, to end up with the smallest manufacturing sector in relation to its size of any of the major OECD economies.